Five Amazing Indian Women in Yoga

 “I never stopped practicing yoga at any point in my life.
 That’s the secret of my health.”

 This flexible granny was the 2nd oldest yoga teacher in the world.
-She was born and raised in the south of India and had been a yogi since the age of eight.
-She continued to practice and teach in a pink cotton sari on a simple rug at her school in Coimbatore until her passing in 2019 at the age of 99.
+She was born and raised in the south of India and had been a yoga practitioner since the age of eight.
+She continued to practice and teach in a pink cotton saree on a simple rug at her school in Coimbatore until her passing in 2019 at the age of 99.

-Nanammal strictly adhered to the traditional form of yoga.
-For instance, she performed a maximum of 12 Sun Salutations; whereas modern classes would continue until you dropped.
+Nanammal was committed to upholding the spiritual traditions of yoga and strictly adhered to daily healthy practices.
 She incorporated pranayama techniques which are all but lost in the West.
 And she believed that if you’re working up a sweat, you’re doing it wrong.
-After all, yoga is meant to be blissful.
+After all, yoga is meant to be steady, comfortable and blissful.

-Having received multiple awards for her remarkable achievements, she unceasingly focused on spreading awareness of proper health among the women in her community.
+Having received multiple awards for her remarkable achievements, she unceasingly focused on spreading awareness of proper health among the women of her community.

 “Don’t be discouraged by your incapacity to dispel darkness from the world.
 Light your little candle and step forward.”

 Amma has been extensively involved in activism, humanitarian efforts and charitable activities throughout her extraordinary life.
-In addition to karmic action, she is also a practitioner of meditation, Jnana Yoga (the yoga of knowledge) and Bhakti Yoga (the yoga of devotion).
-But her most famous act is healing people all over the world with the power of her hugs.
+In addition to karmic action, she is also a practitioner of meditation, Bhakti Yoga and Jnana Yoga (the yoga of knowledge).
+Her most famous act though, is healing people all over the world with the power of her hugs.

 Dr. Hansa Yogendra